 Digital Pattern Design and Print

 Based on Digital Textile Design, this course will encompass all the skills you will need to get you started in digital textile printing.
 It will focus on the two main print specific Adobe Products; Adobe Photoshop and Adobe Illustrator.
-You'll learn some freehand drawing skills which will lead to generating repeat pattern designs – the patterns will then be printed onto a lightweight cotton fabric.
+You'll learn how to generate repeat pattern designs – the patterns will then be printed onto a silk bamboo fabric.

 You will be introduced to digital printed textile design techniques and will learn the differences between the two main Adobe Image editing packages when creating printed textiles.

-It would be an advantage if you could bring along any of your own designs or photographs of patterns that influence you.
+It would be an advantage if you could bring along any of your own drawings, or photographic influences to inform your designs.

-You’ll leave the course with the ability to create pattern repeats in Adobe Illustrator and Photoshop.
+You’ll leave the course with the ability to create pattern repeats in Adobe Photoshop and Illustrator.
 You will be able to prepare print ready documents and have a greater knowledge of the processes involved with digitally printing your textile designs onto fabric*.
 You may go on to create your own textile designs or apply for another digital textile printing course.

 Who Should Attend

 Anyone looking to learn the principles of digital pattern design using Adobe Photoshop & Illustrator, and gain an insight into the digital fabric print process.
-It will be an advantage if you have some previous experience, but not absolutely necessary as guidance, handouts and online information will be made available.
-If you have no previous experience of Photoshop and Illustrator the evening course format would be recommended.
+If you have no previous experience of using Adobe Photoshop or Illustrator, it is recommended that you attend either an evening or Saturday course.

 'The most satisfying aspect, is the application of printing your design on silky-smooth lightweight cotton fabric (60gsm), about a metre long, on the final day.
 And since they are by designed by the sweat and blood of your own industry, they do feel more polished and luxurious than any paid for commercial brand.' - MJKM.